-Clewer’s patented wastewater treatment system of is a new kind of bio process where wastewater is treated, sludge and chemical residue is collected, and the treated water is removed from the system.
+Clewer’s patented waste water treatment system is a new kind of bio process where waste water is treated, sludge and chemical residue is collected, and the treated water is removed from the system.

 Clewer’s biological treatment process is based on carrier technology, where micro-organism growth operate on the surface of the carrier.
 The blending of Clewer special bacteria and nutrient technology for bacteria forms a highly efficient waste water treatment system.